My EMT 927

 For all interested in EMT 927 I recommend a thread in Audiogon: Analog 30/6/2010.

-From my perspective and the experiences I've got from my EMT 927 so far, it feels funny that someone complains EMT 927’s lack of bass.
-Of all the turntables I've tested, eg. my own SME 30/SME V combo, the EMT 927 has most bass without that the quality would suffer, ie. the bass does not sound blurred.
+From my perspective and the experiences I’ve got from my EMT 927 so far, it find it funny that there are people who complain EMT 927’s lack of bass.
+Of all the turntables I’ve tested, eg. my own SME 30/SME V combo, the EMT 927 has most bass with no suffering of the the bass quality, ie. the bass does not sound blurred.

 I experimented with Teres Audio’s Verus Direct Coupled Motor both with my 927 and SME 30.
 In the latter case, the sound changed a little, became a tad clearer.
 For good or bad?
 A matter of taste.
 With the EMT 927, the Verus motor worsened the sound, confused it.
 Perhaps, the heavy platter of the 927 was too much for it.